Rumiko Takahashi: Romantic comedies and short stories

-During 1980, Takahashi started her second major series, Maison Ikkoku, in Big Comic Spirits magazine.
-Written for an older audience, Maison Ikkoku is a romantic comedy, and Takahashi used her own experience living in an apartment complex to create the series.
+In 1980, Takahashi started her second major series, Maison Ikkoku, in Big Comic Spirits magazine, which had an older target audience than her previous work.
+Because of the influence of the New Wave movement of manga in the late 1970s, seinen manga, or comics marketed toward young men, became more open to including shōjo manga aesthetics, or the aesthetics of comics marketed toward young women, and to hiring female manga artists.
+Maison Ikkoku is a romantic comedy, and Takahashi used her own experience living in an apartment complex to create the series.
 Takahashi managed to work on the series on and off simultaneously with Urusei Yatsura.
 She concluded both series in 1987, with Urusei Yatsura ending at 34 volumes, and Maison Ikkoku at 15.

 During the 1980s, Takahashi became a prolific writer of short story manga.
-Her stories Laughing Target, Maris the Chojo, and Fire Tripper all were adapted into original video animations (OVAs).
+Her stories Laughing Target, Maris the Chojo, and Fire Tripper were all adapted into original video animations (OVAs).
 In 1984, during the writing of Urusei Yatsura and Maison Ikkoku, Takahashi began a series published sporadically in Weekly Shōnen Sunday called Mermaid Saga which ran for 10 years, until 1994.
-The series was partially released in two wide-ban volumes, with the complete story released as a set of shinsoban in 2003.
+The series was partially released in two wide-ban volumes, with the complete story released as a set of shinsoban, or special edition, in 2003.

 Another short work of Takahashi's to be published sporadically was One-Pound Gospel.
-Takahashi concluded the series in 2007 after publishing chapters in 1998, 2001 and 2006.
+Takahashi concluded the series in 2007 after publishing chapters in 1998, 2001, and 2006.
 One-Pound Gospel was adapted into a live-action TV drama.